mstrlaw/mstrlaw/src/posts/2021-12-12-moving-from-gridsome-to-metalsmith.md

 date: 2021-12-12T21:58:24.436Z
 description: How often should you refactor your personal website?
 ---
-ssasI don't know how ofter others think about changing their websites.
+I don't know how ofter others think about changing their websites.
 I wonder how often they actually end up doing so.
 I guess it depends on the sort of developer we're talking about..

 In the past, I've used my website as a business card (in a way I still do).
 But I also like to use it as a "safe space" to test and learn new things.